asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 It's common for developers to disregard testing adapters or factories, for example, thinking they are just too simple to test.
 They would rather test via inspection than write an automated test, thinking that these tests take too long to write, are a burden to maintain, or otherwise not carrying their weight.

 Unfortunately, since this conversation typically only comes up on Test After Development (TAD)[^1] teams, there are also similar conversations about code that is too hard to test.
-It is common that the team has produced code that is too difficult to test because they are attempting to wrap untestable code in unit tests after the fact, instead of designing for testability.
-This results in a very small amount of functioanlity that actually gets tested.
+It is common that teams produce code that is too difficult to test because they are attempting to wrap untestable code in unit tests after the fact, instead of designing for testability.
+This results in a very small amount of functionality that actually gets tested.
 These TAD tests end up looking very different than the isolated, object-level, microtests that I would expect to come out of TDD.
 I've seen these situations result in as little as 10 to 15% of a team's code being tested.

 ## TDD Avoids this Question Altogether